ezhang7423/neuralnet-from-scratch/README.md

 ## implementation

 We use numpy only, as this is "neural net from scratch".
-First, preprocessor.ipynb calculates the tf-idf of each sample by the  necessary components into a corresponding .txt file, and then outputting the resulting feature vectors into a binary numpy file, which effectively saves the feature vector into a file.
+First, preprocessor.ipynb calculates the tf-idf of each sample by calculating the  necessary components and saving in a corresponding .txt file.
+It then outputs the resulting feature vectors (a matrix at this point) into a binary numpy file.
 Next, main.ipynb takes that vector and implements stochastic gradient descent, with the helper functions of the gradient of the loss and predicting a label.
 Finally, it uses some nice visualization and output helper functions to output results.